MicrosoftDocs/customer-insights/ci-docs/segment-builder-aspects.md

 When creating a segment using the segment builder, keep in mind the following tips:

-- The segment builder won't suggest valid values from entities when setting the operators for the conditions.
-You can go to **Data** > **Entities** and download the entity data to see which values are available.
+- The segment builder won't suggest valid values from tables when setting the operators for the conditions.
+You can go to **Data** > **Tables** and download the table data to see which values are available.
 - Conditions based on dates let you switch between fixed dates and a floating date range.
 - If you have multiple rules for your segment, the rule you're editing has a vertical blue line next to it.
 - You can move rules and conditions to other places in the segment definition.
 Select the vertical ellipsis (&vellip;) next to a rule or condition and choose how and where to move it.